Pedro Julio Serrano: Boycott campaigns

 In 2010, thanks to a campaign initiated and led by Serrano, the #1 Puerto Rican television program, SuperXclusivo, publicly apologized to LGBT communities and people living with HIV, for using derogatory language against them.
 As a result, the television station, WAPA TV, also released "In WAPA we Respect Diversity", a historical public service campaign to educate on the use of offensive language, eliminate discrimination and respect diversity.

 In late 2012 and early 2013, Serrano was one of the leaders and spokesperson of the Boycott La Comay, a movement supported by more than 80,000 people which resulted in the cancellation of SuperXclusivo a program of WAPA TV.

 In 2020 Serrano called for another boycott of "La Comay" after new comments made by the host which were considered racist.

 LGBTQ+ Pride Parade in Boquerón

 In mid-2014, with just one month to prepare, Serrano and his organization "Puerto Rico Para Todes" took charge of the LGBT Pride Parade of Boquerón.
-Together with his brother Héctor and his company Mújica Group, he produced the busiest parade in the history of Puerto Rico with more than 40 thousand people in attendance, according to police and media.
+Together with his brother Héctor and his company Mújica Group, he produced the largest parade in the history of Puerto Rico with more than 40 thousand people in attendance, according to police and media.
 He has continued to lead Orgullo Boquerón in 2019, 2020 and in the present.